opencv/opencv/doc/tutorials/core/mat_the_basic_image_container/mat_the_basic_image_container.rst

        CV_[The number of bits per item][Signed or Unsigned][Type Prefix]C[The channel number]

     For instance, *CV_8UC3* means we use unsigned char types that are 8 bit long and each pixel has three of these to form the three channels.
-This are predefined for up to four channel numbers.
-The :basicstructures:`Scalar <scalar>` is four element short vector.
+These are predefined for up to four channel numbers.
+The :basicstructures:`Scalar <scalar>` is a four element short vector.
 Specify this and you can initialize all matrix points with a custom value.
-If you need more you can create the type with the upper macro, setting the channel number in parenthesis as you can see below.
+If you need more, you can create the type with the upper macro, setting the channel number in parentheses as shown below.

    + Use C/C++ arrays and initialize via constructor